AnonymousPaperSubmissions/JSM-NLP/Supplemental/README.md

 # Online Appendix Overview

-This `Supplemental` Materials folder includes comprehensive documentation detailing all analyses conducted in our study, along with the associated results.
+This `Supplemental` folder includes comprehensive documentation detailing all analyses conducted in our study, along with the associated results.